axelarnetwork/arcs/ARCs/ARC-12.md

 - **Author(s)**: Ayush Tiwari
 - **Category**: Amplifier Protocol
 - **Status**: Draft
-- **Created**: 2025-10-16
+- **Created**: 2025‑10‑16
-- **Last Updated**: 2025-10-16
+- **Last Updated**: 2025‑10‑17
 - **Target Implementation**: Q4 2025

 ## Summary

-Current system has the Voting Verifier call the Rewards contract [repeatedly](https://github.com/axelarnetwork/axelar-amplifier/blob/6325dae5dbd39e2891788553e131f8b3f42385b0/contracts/voting-verifier/src/contract/execute.rs#L292-L293) — one call per participation vote.
-This causes multiple cross-contract calls inside a single larger operation, increasing gas and external call overhead.
-This proposal replaces repeated inter-contract calls with a single batched call that processes many participation records in one atomic transaction.
+The current system requires the Voting Verifier contract to call the Rewards contract once per verifier, incurring repeated sub‑message execution costs and increased gas usage.
+Each participation vote triggers its own contract invocation, which means the storage, context and serialization overheads are paid many times in a single poll.
+This proposal replaces those repeated calls with a single batched call that processes many participation records in one atomic transaction, reducing overhead and ensuring consistent state updates.

 ## Background and Motivation

-In the current system, the Voting Verifier contract iterates over every participation event and calls the Rewards contract separately for each participant.
+In the existing flow, the Voting Verifier iterates over every participation event and calls the Rewards contract separately for each participant.
 Each of these calls:

-Triggers a full CosmWasm sub-message execution (submsg_execute), which incurs:
+- Triggers a full CosmWasm sub‑message execution (`submsg_execute`), incurring storage access, context setup/teardown, serialization and event emission costs.
-- Storage access overhead (SLOAD/SSTORE equivalents in CosmWasm)
-- Context setup and teardown per call
-- Cross-contract serialization/deserialization of JSON/Binary payloads
-- Event emission costs per message

-Is individually gas-metered and billed in the Cosmos SDK runtime, meaning each call multiplies the per-message execution cost.
+- Is gas‑metered independently, so the per‑message execution cost is multiplied by the number of participants.

-As the number of participants (N) increases, total gas grows roughly linearly with N, dominated by repeated cross-contract message costs — even when the logic per participation is trivial.
+As the number of participants ( _N_ ) increases, the total gas usage grows roughly linearly with _N_, dominated by cross‑contract message costs.
+The repeated overhead wastes gas, increases operational cost for validators and users, and diminishes atomicity because partial failures can leave the system in an inconsistent state unless manually rolled back.
+A single batched call can eliminate redundant overhead and provide all‑or‑nothing semantics.

-This structure causes:
-- Wasted gas due to redundant contract entry overheads (deps, env, and message deserialization every time).
-- Increased operational cost for validators and users submitting these votes.
-- Reduced atomicity guarantees, since partial execution failure after a few successful sub-calls can lead to inconsistent recorded states (unless wrapped manually in rollback-safe logic).

 ## Requirements

 ### Functional Requirements

-#### Single-Call Operation
+#### Single‑Call Operation

-The Voting Verifier must be able to submit all participation records for a given epoch in one ExecuteMsg::RecordParticipationBatch call.
+The Voting Verifier must be able to submit all participation records for a given event in one `ExecuteMsg::RecordParticipationBatch` call.
 All participation records in a batch must be processed atomically — either all succeed, or the entire transaction reverts.

 #### Backward Compatibility

-- The existing RecordParticipation message (single record submission) must remain available for legacy contracts and off-chain scripts.
+- The existing `RecordParticipation` message (single record submission) must remain available for legacy contracts and off‑chain scripts.
-- The batch function must internally reuse the same logic path to guarantee consistent validation and reward calculations.
+- The batch function must internally reuse the same validation and reward‑calculation logic to guarantee consistent behaviour.

 #### Data Validation

-- Each ParticipationRecord must be validated for:
+Each `ParticipationRecord` in the batch must be validated for:

-- Non-empty participant address,
+- Non‑empty participant address.
-- Matching epoch ID with the current verifier context,
+- Matching `event_id` and `chain_name` with the current verifier context.
-- Non-zero weight or stake contribution,
+- Non‑zero weight or stake contribution.
-- No duplicate participant entries within the same batch.
+- No duplicate participant entries within the same batch — duplicates **must** cause the batch to revert.

-- Invalid inputs must trigger a revert of the entire batch.
+Invalid inputs must trigger a revert of the entire batch.

 #### Consistent State Updates

-- Rewards distribution, epoch counters, and validator effort metrics must be updated in a single, consistent state change.
-- Intermediate partial updates must not persist in storage if any record fails validation.
+Rewards distribution, event counters and validator effort metrics must be updated in a single, consistent state change.
+Intermediate partial updates must not persist in storage if any record fails validation.

 ## Design

 ### Old Function Signature

 ```rust
 RecordParticipation {
     chain_name: ChainName,